andris9/gearnode/README.md

 Possible option values

   * **encoding** - indicates the encoding for the job response (default is Buffer).
-Can be "utf-8", "ascii", "base64" or "buffer"
+Can be "utf-8", "ascii", "base64", "number" or "buffer"
   * **background** - if set to true, detach the job from the client (complete and error events will not be sent to the client)
   * **priority** - indicates the priority of the job.
 Possible values "low", "normal" (default) and "high"